gml7/Lundquist-CMOR438-Spring2025/Supervised Learning/K-Nearest Neighbor/README.md

 # K-Nearest Neighbor
 K-nearest neighbor is a non-neural algorithm.
 When given a new data point to classify, it looks at the k closest data points in the training set (based on distance, usually Euclidean), and assigns the most common class among them to the new point.
 It doesn’t actually learn a model during training.
 It just stores the data and makes decisions at the time of prediction.
 K-NN works well for small datasets and problems where similar things are expected to be near each other.
 K-NN can be used for more than classifying, too: by treating the labels of the neighboring points as values of a function on the training space, K-NN can be used for regression.
 It outputs the average of the neighbors' labels.

+## Implementation
+The algorithm is implemented in the `KNearestNeighbor.ipynb` jupyter notebook.
+Run the cells in order to reproduce our results.